 Healthy tooth structure doesn’t need to be ground away.
 A little roughening of the surface of the tooth is all that’s required to bond the composite to the tooth.

 Newer composite materials enable a dentist/artist to imitate the natural tooth in form, color, and texture.
 Defects in your teeth can truly be repaired to where they are undetectable, and your confidence in your smile can be fully restored.
 While porcelain veneers are great for complete smile makeovers, tooth bonding is ideal for spots, chips, broken front teeth, or discolorations.
 Gaps between your front teeth can be closed in one appointment.
-With their artistic ability, Dr. Rothwell and Dr. Lenick can restore beauty to your smile.
+With her artistic ability, Dr. Rothwell can restore beauty to your smile.

 Extensive training and considerable artistic ability is required to properly apply this treatment.
 Many dentists have difficulty matching and blending colors and translucencies, as well as sculpting the tooth and polishing the composite to the same luster as the natural teeth.
 For this reason, many don’t like to do direct tooth bonding.